-4.12.1 The Trust recognises that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development.

-- 4.12.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect, or exploitation. - 4.12.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained. - 4.12.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem or is at risk of developing one.
+- 4.12.1 The Inspire Education Trust recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development. - 4.12.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation. - 4.12.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained. - 4.12.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem, or is at risk of developing one.
 There are clear systems and processes in place for identifying possible mental health problems.
-If staff are concerned that a child is suffering a mental health problem, they should: - Speak to the DSL, as identified on page 2 of this policy. - Log concern on CPOMS - DSL's to share the information with the Mental Health First Aider, specific to each academy, as identified on page 2 of this policy and/or with the SENDCO (SENDCO to take advice from SEMHL/Education Psychologist, if necessary) and/or the Mental Health First - DSL's to have a conversation with parents/carers - Referral made to professionals if necessary i.e. GP's, RISE, Social Care, Professional Agencies - Child to work in academy with Pastoral Lead - 4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or deputy Designated Safeguarding Lead) immediately. - 4.12.6 Inspire Education Trust has a Mental Health First Aider in each of the academies and there are also Wellbeing Champions who have been identified and are responsible to work together with the Pastoral Leads to ensure that mental health and wellbeing across the academies and, where necessary signpost to professional support. - 4.12.7 Further information, guidance and advice regarding mental health can be found in paragraph 41 of Keeping Children Safe in Education 2021. - 4.13 Inspire Education Trust have a duty to refer any children who are living in a private fostering arrangement to the local authority. - 4.14 All academies are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 in the exercise of their functions to have "due regard" to the need to prevent people from being drawn into terrorism.
-See Appendix B for further information on Inspire Education Trust's Prevent duty. - 4.15 If any member of staff is unsure about signs of abuse or neglect, they should speak to the Designated Safeguarding Lead. - 4.16 See Appendix B for further information and guidance on the above issues.3
+If staff are concerned that a child is suffering a mental health problem, they should: - speak to the DSL, as identified on page 2 of this policy. - log concerns on CPOMS - DSL's to share the information with the Mental Health First Aider, specific to each academy, as identified on page 2 of this policy and/or with the SENDCO (SENDCO to take advice from SEMHL/Education Psychologist, if necessary) and/or Mental Health First Aider. - DSL's to have a conversation with parents/carers - Referral made to professionals if necessary i.e. GP's, RISE, Social Care, Professional Agencies. - Child to work in Academy with Pastoral Manager. - 4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or deputy Designated Safeguarding Lead) immediately. - 4.12.6 The Inspire Education Trust has a Mental Health First Aider in each of the academies as well as a Senior Mental Health Lead.
+There are also Wellbeing Champions who have been identified and are responsible to work together with the Pastoral Managers to ensure that mental health and wellbeing across the academies and, where necessary signpost to professional support.
+The information regarding the Mental Health First Aiders and Senior Mental Health Leads are to be found on page 2 of this policy.

+4.12.7 Further information, guidance and advice regarding mental health can be found on page 44 of Keeping Children Safe in Education 2022.